Bangladesh Sweden Government Polytechnic Institute

 Bangladesh Sweden Polytechnic Institute or Swedish as it is commonly known, is a government Diploma Engineering College located in Kaptai, Rangamati Hill Tracts in Bangladesh.

 History

-The institute was founded as "Swedish-Pakistan Institute of Technology" in 1963 with assistance from the Swedish government and main gate design by Uttam Das.
+The institute was founded as "Swedish-Pakistan Institute of Technology" in 1963 with assistance from the Swedish government and, which was established as a result of a bilateral agreement between the then Government of Pakistan and the Royal Swedish Government.